Sergiu Celibidache: Performance style

 Celibidache's approach to music-making is often described more by what he did not do instead of what he did.
-For example, much has been made of Celibidache's "refusal" to make recordings even though almost all of his concert activity actually was recorded with many released posthumously by major labels such as EMI and Deutsche Grammophon with the consent of his family.
-Nevertheless, Celibidache paid little attention to making these recordings, which he viewed merely as by-products of his orchestral concerts.
+For example, much has been made of Celibidache's "refusal" to make recordings even though almost all of his concert activity actually was recorded - having accepted live radio broadcasts - with many released posthumously by major labels such as EMI and Deutsche Grammophon with the consent of his family.
+In his view, music is made of the cumulation of thousands of "Nos" and one final "yes" when the conditions are eventually all gathered during a concert.
+It was all about the live experience, the ability to be "in the now".

-Celibidache's focus was instead on creating, during each concert, the optimal conditions for what he called a "transcendent experience".
-Aspects of Zen Buddhism, such as ichi-go ichi-e, strongly influenced his thinking.
+Celibidache's focus was indeed on creating, during each concert, the optimal conditions for what he called a "transcendent experience".
+Aspects of Zen Buddhism, such as ichi-go ichi-e, strongly influenced his music making.
 He believed that transcendental experiences were extremely unlikely to ensue when listening to recorded music, so he eschewed them.
 As a result, some of his concerts did provide audiences with exceptional and sometimes life-altering experiences, including, for example, a 1984 concert in Carnegie Hall by the Orchestra of the Curtis Institute that New York Times critic John Rockwell described as the best of his 25 years of concert-going.

 Celibidache was well known for his demands for extensive rehearsal time with orchestras.
 An oft-mentioned feature of many of his later concerts, captured in the live recordings of them, is a slower tempo than what is considered the norm, while in fast passages (especially in his earlier performances) his tempi often exceeded metronome markings by far.
 In Celibidache's own view, however, criticism of a recording's tempo is irrelevant, as it is not (and cannot be) a critique of the performance but rather of a transcription of it, without the ambience of the moment, for him, a key factor in any musical performance.
 As Celibidache explained, the acoustic space in which one hears a concert directly affects the likelihood of the emergence of his sought-after transcendent experience.
 The acoustic space within which one hears a recording of one of his performances, on the other hand, has no impact on the performance, as it is impossible for the acoustic features of that space to stimulate musicians to play slower or faster.

-That his recorded performances differ so widely from the majority of other recordings has led them to be seen by some as collectors' items rather than mainstream releases and 'one-offs' rather than reference recordings.
+That his recorded performances differ so widely from the majority of other recordings has led them to be seen by some as collector's items rather than mainstream releases and 'one-offs' rather than reference recordings.

 Personal life

-In 1965, Celibidache married Ioana Procopie Dumitrescu.
+In 1965, Celibidache married Ioana Procopie Dumitrescu (1924-2012).
 They had one son, Sergiu Ioan Celibidache ("Serge"), born 19 June 1968.

+Compositions

+Most of his music compositions are not performed and not published.